PacificBiosciences/IsoSeq/README.md

 PacBio supports three different SMRTbell designs for IsoSeq libraries.
 In all designs, transcripts are labelled with asymmetric primers, whereas a polyA tail is optional.
-For whole-genome libraries, barcodes can be attached to the 3' primer.
+Barcodes may be optionally added.

 <img width="600px" src="doc/img/isoseq3-barcoding.png"/>